zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ```

 - **[File_PATH]**:
     Path to the ZModel file to be imported.
 Can be either a relative path or an absolute path, without .zmodel extension.
-Once a file is imported, all the stuffs
+Once a file is imported, all the declarations in that file will be included in the building process.

 ### Examples